Linear Model and Extensions: Logistic Regressions for Categorical Outcomes

 \chapter{Logistic Regressions for Categorical Outcomes}

 \chaptermark{Multinomial and Proportional Odds Model} Categorical outcomes are common in empirical research.
-The first type of categorical outcome is nominal.
-For example, the outcome denotes the preference for fruits (apple, orange, and pear) or transportation services (Uber, Lyft, or BART).
-The second type of categorical outcome is ordinal.
-For example, the outcome denotes the course evaluation at Berkeley (1, 2, \ldots, 7) or Amazon review (1 to 5 stars).
-This chapter discusses statistical modeling strategies for categorical outcomes, including two classes of models corresponding to the nominal and ordinal outcomes, respectively.
+There are two types of categorical outcomes: \begin{enumerate}[label=(T\arabic*), ref=T\arabic*] \item Nominal.
+For example, the outcome denotes the preference for fruits (apple, orange, and pear) or transportation services (Uber, Lyft, or BART if you live in the San Francisco Bay Area). \item Ordinal.
+For example, the outcome denotes the course evaluation at Berkeley (1, 2, \ldots, 7) or Amazon review (1 to 5 stars). \end{enumerate} This chapter discusses statistical modeling strategies for categorical outcomes, including two classes of models corresponding to the nominal and ordinal outcomes, respectively.